Antonio3veces3/ConsoleAppWeather/README.md

 # Installation

-To use this app, run:
+To install the modules, run:

 `` $ npm install  ``